-Most users that I know have several email accounts at various email providers.
-I’m using about ten email accounts actively in Thunderbird and web interfaces and always thought that there must be a way to sync the contact information.
-Late last night I discovered the Zindus (via Download Squad) Thunderbird extension which syncs the Gmail (and Google Reader, Google Calendar) contacts with the Thunderbird address book.
+Most computer users that I know have several email accounts hosted by different email providers.
+I'm using about ten email accounts actively in Thunderbird and web interfaces, and always thought that there must be a way to sync the contact information so that I can work with a single set of contacts in all programs, or at least when I'm using my desktop email client.

 The Thunderbird add-on can be installed as usual by downloading the file to the computer and installing it from the Tools > Add-ons menu in Thunderbird.
 Before it can be used it has to be configured.
-It actually provides two different possibilities to sync the contacts.
-Both, Google and Zimbra, require a server address, username and password to function properly.
-I cannot really say much about Zimbra because I’ve never heard about it before.
-It seems to be a service that gives access to several mail accounts in one interface.
+It actually provides two different options to sync the contacts.

 After adding the required information a test connection can be used to see if the connection to the server is successful.
 By default auto sync is enabled which means that the contacts will automatically be synced.